riverrun/genxword/README.rst

 Calculation time
 ----------------

-The -t option lets you change the time taken to calculate the crossword.
+The -t option lets you change the maximum time taken to calculate the crossword.
 The default is 2 seconds.
 You might need to increase this time if you are creating a large crossword, but it will only really help if you increase the grid size as well.